 energy from the Vacuum

-From the perspective of 4D spin value of the atom, a laser light comprises a specific ratio of electromagnetic wave, that matches the nature of the atomic spin of the electron and proton.
-The light which is produces now exhibits a very narrow beam that when focussed can have enough power to cut through a metallic surface.
+From the perspective of the 4D spin value of the atom, a laser light comprises a specific ratio of electromagnetic waves, that matches the nature of the atomic spin of the electron and proton.
+The light that is produces now exhibits a very narrow beam, which, when focussed, can have enough power to cut through a metallic surface.
 It cannot be said that this is due to the temperature of the laser.
 Moreover, it is now related to the composition of the light.
 When the light strikes the surface of the material, both exhibit the same ratio.
 This causes a reaction at the surface boundary of the material, causing it to break down.
 This explains how a laser can raise the temperature of water to 100,000 °C in just 75 millionths of a billionth of a second.
 The beam of the laser does not exhibit a temperature, instead it is supposed that the photon particles carry the energy.
 However, this view is challenged by the 4D model, which sees the nature of resonance as the reason for the power of the laser.

 In our theory of the 4D Aether, we have shown strong evidence that the photoelectric effect does not require a photon of light for an adequate solution.
 The new theory suggests that the Cosmic Microwave Background, and the Quantum Foam which surround each atom, are key in the production of energy in the photovoltaic circuit.